 The pros to this are that it can last a long time.
 If your website plays according to Google’s rules as best as you can, then once you get it to rank, it’s likely to rank for a very, very long time, because you’re not going to get spanked and slapped.
 This is a big advantage.
 If you have a white hat site and you have a white hat or a gray, a fairly clean Google listing that’s ranking, it can bring you cash day in and day out without you having to do much to it for a very, very long time without having to redo it.
 Now, the cons of that are it can be very expensive to set up if you’re hiring writers to write the content.
 If you’re doing, like, a manual…a blink building where you’re actually going out there and getting super high-authority backlinks, you know, it can cost a lot.
 It requires employees sometimes or very good outsourcing to do, and it can be really expensive to do.
 So, you’re talking about, depending on your niche, a large investment up front and not seeing a quick return.
 But you’re going to see return once you get ranked, and the return is going to last for a long time.
 With the churn and burn strategy, obviously, it’s really cheap, and it’s really fast.
 You can see results really quick.
 I mean, we’re currently doing this where we’re able to set up listings.
 They’re ranking within a day, and the phone starts to ring really within 24 hours.
 It’s a very, very fast turnaround where we immediately begin to see return on our investment, using the churn and burn, the black hat stuff.
 But then those phone calls as quickly as they started can end and disappear.
 And so you have to have a strategy where you’re constantly putting up these listings, which is more of the churn and burn style.
 The long term, you’re not going to see a return on your investment right away.
 You’re probably not going to see ranking very quickly.
 The phone’s not going to start to ring off the hook right away.
 It’s going to build up slowly.
 It’s going to be a more upfront investment, but it’s going to last for the longer term.

 Really, I want you to think about that strategy, okay?
 The strategy choice, so you kind of have a fork in the road here as to which direction you want to take.
 Again, we’re here all the time, every week.
 In the Q&As, you can ask for specifics on your project.
 It really depends on your niche.
 It depends on your competition.
 You know, if your competition is out there and your return on your investment is high, you know, you might want to do a combined strategy where you’ve got a lot of black hat stuff that you’re doing, but you also have some long-term things that you’re setting up that are completely separate from it to last for the long term.
 You might want to do both.
 Again, it really just depends on your ROI, your cash flow, how quickly of a return do you need to see, can you, you know, put some money in there and not see a return right away, and you’re sort of trading that for the long-term investment.
 These are all questions you’re going to need to answer for yourself as you’re thinking about your maps project.
-And, again, we’ve got videos directly under here, links to videos directly under this video that detail out the specifics of getting content on your site and the specifics of getting backlinks, the two main factors to website authority.
+And, again, we’ve got videos directly under here, links to videos directly under this article that detail out the specifics of getting content on your site and the specifics of getting backlinks, the two main factors to website authority.
 Check those out.
 And, again, if you have any questions, you can put them directly in the thread about what type of strategy you should take, or you can jump in to one of our Q&As and ask us there.